“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 Which will make you sick of singing in general, and most likely lead you to stop practicing altogether.

 So here’s what you do:

 - Start with one song, and sing it over and over until you get sick of it.

-- Choose a 2nd song, and sing it until you get sick of that one.
+- Add a 2nd song, and cycle between the two, until you get sick of both.

-So when you reach that point, and you start getting bored of your list…you need to begin crossing off some of the old ones, in order to make room for the new ones.
+So when you start getting bored of your list…cross off some of the old ones, when you feel the need to make room for new ones.

 5. Sing Different Variations of the Same Old Songs

-Another (and perhaps better) option is to create new variations of the song instead.
+Another (and perhaps better) option is to invent new variations of the song instead.

 The main advantage here is that it gives you a chance to practice not only your singing, but your composition, and improvisation as well…